OriolAbril/oriol_unraveled/en/_sources/projects.md.txt

 ### `oriol-personal-theme`
 I also host the [sphinx theme used for this website](https://github.com/OriolAbril/oriol-personal-theme) on GitHub as a Python package.

-It is an extension on top of the [PyData-Sphinx-Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/) inspired on the [Massively theme](https://html5up.net/massively) by HTML5Up.
+It is an extension on top of the [PyData-Sphinx-Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/) inspired on the [Massively theme](https://html5up.net/massively) by HTML5Up and also with elements from the [Basically Basic](https://github.com/mmistakes/jekyll-theme-basically-basic) by Michael Rose.

 I don't have any immediate plans to make it a proper theme usable by other people, but I might consider it if there is interest and people willing to help improve